-Investments consist of money market, fixed income funds, equity funds, and other securities investments restricted by donors or designated by the Board of Trustees (the "Board") for long-term investment.
+Investments consist of money market, fixed income funds, equity funds, nonmarketable alternative investments in illiquid private equity and other securities investments restricted by donors or designated by the Board of Trustees (the "Board") for long-term investment.
 Under the provisions of FASB Accounting Standards Codification ("ASC") 958-320, Investments - Debt and Equity Securities, investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair value in the statements of financial position.
 Net appreciation or depreciation in the fair value of investments, which consists of both the realized gains or losses and the unrealized appreciation or depreciation of those investments, is reported in the statements of activities.
+Nonmarketable investments are valued using net asset value ("NAV"), or its equivalent, provided by fund managers as a practical expedient to estimate fair value, unless it is probable that all or a portion of the investment will be sold for an amount different from NAV.
+These nonmarketable investments often require the estimation of fair values by the fund managers in the absence of readily determinable market values.
+As of December 31, 2024, the Autry had no specific plans or intentions to sell investments at amounts different than NAV.
+Because of the inherent uncertainty of valuing these investments, the Autry's estimate of fair value may differ significantly from the values that would have been used had a ready market for the investments existed.